tomasilluminati/HashBlaze/README.md

 **1. Calculation Mode**

 Calculate hash values for files using various algorithms.
-Specify the file path using the --file option.
+Specify the file path using the --file option, or the directory path using --dir, you can also select whether you want the type of algorithm (--algorithm) to calculate and you can export the result of the file or files with - -oN

+Example:
+- `python3 hashblaze.py --calculate --file ./myfile.txt --algorithm sha256 -oN export.txt | python3 hashblaze.py --calculate --dir ./my/path/to/dir/`

 **2. Identification Mode**

-Identify the hash algorithm used for a given hash.
-Provide the hash value using the --hash option.
+Identify the hashing algorithm used for a given hash.
+Provide the hash value using the --hash option or the --file option to parse a text file.
+You can export the file with --oN

+Example:
+- `python3 hashblaze.py --id-hash --hash b10a8db164e0754105b7a99be72e3fe5 | python3 hashblaze.py --id-hash --file ./myfile.txt -oN export.txt`

 **3. Compare Mode**

-Compare two hash values to check for similarity.
-Use the --h1 and --h2 options to provide the hash values for comparison.
+Compare two hash values to check similarity.
+Use the --h1 and --h2 options to provide hash values for comparison. --oN is not implemented for --compare

+Example:
+- `python3 hashblaze.py --compare -h1 b10a8db164e0754105b7a99be72e3fe5 --h2 b10a8db164e0754105b7a99be72e3fe5`

 **4. Encrypt Mode**

 Encrypt a string using an unspecified encryption algorithm.
-Input the string using the --string option.
+Enter the string using the --string option or the --file option to allow encryption of all lines of a .txt file.
+In addition, the type of algorithm with which it will be encrypted must be specified.
+You can then export the result with --oN

+Example:
+- `python3 hashblaze.py --encrypt --string "Hello World" --algorithm sha256 | python3 hashblaze.py --encrypt --file ./myfile.txt --algorithm sha256 -oN export.txt`

 **5. Decrypt Mode**

-Decrypt a hash using multiple processes and a specified wordlist.
-Utilize the -p option to set the number of processes.
+Crack a hash using multiple processes and a specific word list.
+Use the -p option to set the number of processes (Default 3).
 Specify the wordlist file using the --wordlist option.
+Then specify a --hash to decrypt.
+Finally you can export the result with --oN

+Example:
+- `python3 hashblaze.py --decrypt --hash b10a8db164e0754105b7a99be72e3fe5 --wordlist ./word.txt --oN export.txt`

 ## Disclaimer